Chitipa District

 Chitipa District is the northernmost district in the Northern Region of Malawi.
 The capital is Chitipa (formerly known as Fort Hill).
-The district covers an area of 4,288 km.², and has a population of 234,927.
-Chitipa borders fellow districts Karonga and Rumphi, as well as neighboring countries Tanzania and Zambia.
+The district covers an area of 4,288 km2, and has a population of 234,927.
+The major and common language spoken by majority in the district is Chitumbuka.
+Chitipa borders Karonga District, and neighboring countries Tanzania and Zambia.

 The district is divided into five main areas known as Misuku to the east, Kameme to the north, Bulambia right at the centre while Wenya and Nthalire areas are situated to the south.

 Government and administrative divisions

 There are five National Assembly constituencies in Chitipa: